acgetchell/mundus-atrox/src/journals/second.md

 - Steve, a 2nd-level Halfling Rogue
 - Wulrif, a 2nd-level Human Warlock

-After determining that the goblins in the cave were going to be a persistent threat until taken care of, the party decided to hide the wagon and oxen in a safe place and go back to the cave. *Benjamin* found a good location off the main trail for the oxen, and *Wulrif* cast an illusion over the wagon to hide it, with limited success.
+After determining that the Goblins in the cave were going to be a persistent threat until taken care of, the party decided to hide the wagon and oxen in a safe place and go back to the cave. *Benjamin* found a good location off the main trail for the oxen, and *Wulrif* cast an illusion over the wagon to hide it, with limited success.

-The group set off toward the caves, only to be met by a party of a dozen goblins attempting to ambush them again.
+The group set off toward the caves, only to be met by a party of a dozen Goblins attempting to ambush them again.
-The team succeeded in defeating the goblin raiding party, with a few goblins escaping back into the woods.
+The team succeeded in defeating the Goblin raiding party, with a few Goblins escaping back into the woods.
-*CoralKing* detected and the party avoided two traps along the trail the goblins had set, and the party found themselves back at the mouth of the cave.
+*CoralKing* detected and the party avoided two traps along the trail the Goblins had set, and the party found themselves back at the mouth of the cave.

 Proceeding cautiously, the party noted the chamber that had formerly held the wolves to contain little more than bloodstains.